learn-co-curriculum/mechanics-of-migrations/README.md

 end
 ```

-Last, we need to create our `artists` table with SQL
+Last, we need to create our `songs` table with SQL

 ```ruby
 # artist.rb